amkuipers/dns/README.md

 - brute force using a list of subdomain names
 - brute force using a predefined list of subdomain names for domain controller
 - improve command line argument handling
+- allow a name for the dns server instead of ip